Citibank can't get back $500 million it wired by mistake, judge rules - KESQ

 Citibank can’t get back $500 million it wired by mistake, judge rules

-After committing one of the “biggest blunders in banking history,” a US District Court judge ruled that Citibank cannot recover the almost half a billion dollars it accidentally wired to Revlon’s lenders.
+After committing one of the “biggest blunders in banking history,” Citibank won’t be allowed to recover the almost half a billion dollars it accidentally wired to Revlon’s lenders, a US District Court judge ruled.

 Citibank, which was acting as Revlon’s loan agent, meant to send about $8 million in interest payments to the cosmetic company’s lenders.
 Instead, Citibank accidentally wired almost 100 times that amount, including $175 million to a hedge fund.
 In all, Citi accidentally sent $900 million to Revlon’s lenders.